jbranchmaster/upgraded-engine/recipies/soup/01_pumpkin_soup.md

    - Grind the pulp into fine paste
    - Transfer back the paste into the vessel containing vegetable stock and check for `**salt and spiciness**` , add more if required
    - Mix the ground paste and vegetable stock such that there are no pulps
-   - Serve hot with rusk.
+   - Serve hot with rusk